jecki/DHParser/documentation_src/manuals/02_document-trees.rst

     >>> _ = document.with_pos(0)

-Now, let's mark all "word"-nodes that contain non-letter characters with an error-message.
+Now, let's mark all ``word``-nodes that contain non-letter characters with an error-message.
 There should be plenty of them, because, earlier, we have replaced some of the words partially with "..."::